mymusise/Picture-Wall/README.md

 # Picture-Wall
-This is a project that generate a picture by many small picture
+This is a project that generate a picture by many small picture.

 # Requirment
 PIL library